Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 ## Scrum Master Notes

+**Sprint Goal:** Determine the overall product performance, identifying the top product by revenue and quantity sold, sales and high-performing product driving the revenue of the business and reason led to the under-performing products.
-**Sprint Goal:** Determine the overall level of performance of all product **Actual Output:** Total Revenue, Sales, Product Table Summary and Product Segmentation **Challenges:** None.
+**Actual Output:** Total Revenue, Sales, Product Table Summary and Product Segmentation **Challenges:** None.
 Data quality was clean across all three tables
 **Next Steps:** Present findings to the sales team or manager